Pakistan–Syria relations: 2010–present

 In December 2015, Pakistan foreign affairs stated that it was against any foreign military intervention in the Syrian Civil War and voiced its support for Syria's sovereignty.
 By 2018, the Pakistan International School of Damascus, which is under the auspices of the Pakistani Embassy, has become a leading school in the country.

 In December 2018, Lieutenant General Faiz Hameed, then Director General of the CT Wing of ISI, visited Syria and met with top officials to discuss increasing cooperation.
 Training Syrian officers and restricting the return of Pakistani fighters from Syria topped the agenda.

 Pakistan voiced its solidarity for Turkey during their military action in Syria in 2019 and 2020.

 In October 2021, Syrian and Pakistani commercial airlines began to operate flights between the countries.
 This came around a time when it was perceived that Bashar al-Assad had won the Syrian Civil War, and hence Pakistan joined other Sunni-majority countries in normalizing with the regime.
 In 2022, Shahid Akhtar was appointed as Ambassador Extraordinary and Plenipotentiary of Pakistan to Syria.

+According to a 2023 reporting by Middle East Eye, since the outbreak of the Syrian Civil War, Pakistan’s influence in Syria has grown quietly but noticeably, particularly in diplomatic, educational, and bilateral ties.
+Islamabad maintained a policy of engagement even as many states distanced themselves during Syria’s isolation following the conflict, continuing to support the Pakistan International School in Damascus and providing assistance during crises such as the 2020 wildfires and the 2023 earthquake.
+The Pakistan International School in Damascus gained prominence during the Syrian civil war by remaining open when many foreign-run schools closed, which increased its appeal among wealthy and well-connected Syrian families.
+The school attracted members of Syria’s elite by offering English-medium instruction, internationally oriented curricula, and credentials that facilitate access to universities abroad, features that were scarce in the conflict-affected education sector.
+Pakistani diplomats cultivated relationships with Syrian officials, and Islamabad’s refusal to endorse efforts to oust the Bashar al-Assad government in 2015 reinforced its stance.